JeroenTUDelft/JeroenTUDelft.github.io/webpages/planning.md

 ## Site Analysis

-Since the building has to encourage possitive interaction between the groups and satisfy the needs of it's users, a site analysis was done to find out what kind of facilities the building would need.
+Since the building has to encourage possitive interaction between the groups and satisfy the needs of its users, a site analysis was done to find out what kind of facilities the building would need.
 To do so we visited the site itself and done research online.

 ![restaurants](https://github.com/user-attachments/assets/1a9647ca-d9e8-43f2-973b-e054fce50a97)

-Figure 4 : screenshot form google maps showing all the restaurants in the surrounding area.
+Figure 1 : Screenshot form google maps showing all the restaurants in the surrounding area.

 We chose to not add a restaurant, since there are plenty of restaurants in the neighbourhood.

 ![accessibility](https://github.com/user-attachments/assets/a83c8acb-9ba0-4623-9255-2abfde5cdf30)

-Figure 5 : screenshot form google maps showing all the public transport acces points in the surrounding area.
+Figure 2 : Screenshot form google maps showing all the public transport acces points in the surrounding area.

 The Schieblock is also located near lots of public transportation stops.
 This creates various possibilities of entrance placement, keeping the dependent elderly and minimum walking distance in mind.

 ![gyms](https://github.com/user-attachments/assets/984b5860-e180-47a4-bb34-02d4dcd904c3)

-Figure 6 : screenshot form google maps showing all the gyms in the surrounding area.
+Figure 3 : Screenshot form google maps showing all the gyms in the surrounding area.

 The Schieblock is located among various gyms and other sportscentres, which lead us to the decision to not add a gym in our building.

 ![grocerystores](https://github.com/user-attachments/assets/dc39fa4f-90b4-482c-9a07-ff0a90d4e1f1)

-Figure 7 : screenshot form google maps showing all the grocerystores in the surrounding area.
+Figure 4 : Screenshot form google maps showing all the grocerystores in the surrounding area.

 The supermarkets are relatively close to the Schieblock.
 However, for the dependent elderly, they could be quite far away if they go by foot.
 We chose to add a small supermarket in our building for the daily groceries, to make our building more accessible.
 Not only for the dependent elderly, but also for other residents that need some extra groceries

 ![libraries](https://github.com/user-attachments/assets/fc8ab859-0e7e-40bb-ae26-7461e687988a)

-Figure 8 : screenshot form google maps showing all the libraries in the surrounding area.
+Figure 5 : Screenshot form google maps showing all the libraries in the surrounding area.

 As you can see here, there are only 2 libraries near the Schieblock and they are still quite far away.
 We chose to add a library with coffee corner to our building to increase interaction among all residents (young and old) and to make it easier to enjoy a good book.
 This can be a great moment of rest or a motivator to study.